ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

-- Now try this doorway, which we set trigger image for King Ludwig II of Bavaria:
+- Now try this doorway, which we set as a trigger image for King Ludwig II of Bavaria:

 .